 Understanding Fraudulent Insurance Claims for Damage or Theft

 Insurance companies provide drivers with compensation for their losses after an accident.
-However, this compensation is only offered after a legitimate accident.
-It is against the law to stage an accident to get money from an insurance company.
+However, this compensation only gets offered after a legitimate accident.
+It is against the law to stage an accident to recover money from an insurance company.
 This action is prosecuted under PC 548.

 Individuals should only face a PC 548 conviction if they intentionally act to defraud an insurance company.
 This fraud can involve damaging or destroying a motor vehicle on purpose, as well as hiding, abandoning, or otherwise disposing of it.

 The vehicle must be covered by an insurance company for PC 548 charges to apply.
 The driver must then file a claim seeking compensation for their loss while knowing that they caused the damages in the first place.
 PC 548 charges may apply even if the insurance company denies the claim and doesn’t pay out on it.

 These charges can also apply if the car did not belong to the person who filed the claim.
 Get additional information about how to fight this charge from a white-collar crime lawyer in Los Angeles.

 Making a fraudulent insurance claim for damage or theft is a felony in California.
 The penalties for a felony conviction can be harsh.
 Individuals convicted under PC 548 can end up facing:

 - Incarceration of up to five years

 Additionally, the court system looks at an individual’s prior criminal history during sentencing.
 Individuals may face higher penalties if they have prior convictions on their record.